kchia/starter-crypto-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Note that you'd need to install the [Hiro wallet](https://www.hiro.so/wallet) as a browser extension.

 ### Running the project locally

 First, fork and then clone the project locally.